bsteen/is-it-on-hfqdb/README.md

 # is-it-on-hfqdb
-Script that checks if active Harbor Freight coupons have been posted to HFQPDB
+This script checks if Harbor Freight coupons (https://www.harborfreight.com/coupons) have been posted to the coupon database (https://www.hfqpdb.com).
+It downloads all the active/valid coupons from HF and the database, then compares the two sets to see if any of the HF coupons are not in the active coupons database.
+If a HF coupon is not present, the image is saved to "upload_to_hfqdb/" for manual upload.